The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-evu725/src/short-response.md

 ## Section 1: Short Response

 ### Question 1
 This block of code throws a `SyntaxError` because the same variable is declared twice.
-To fix this, declare the variable ouside the **if statement** and initialize it with an empty string.
+To fix this, declare the variable outside the **if statement** and initialize it with an empty string.

 ### Question 2
 The console will return the name `'Michael Jordan'`.
 Objects are mutable, meaning you can add, modify or delete their properties.
 In this code, `bestPlayer` is set to an object.
 Then, a variable `theGOAT` is declared and assigned to reference the `bestPlayer` object.
 Lastly, the `name` property of `bestPlayer`object is reassigned `'Michael Jordan'`.